openorch/openorch/docs-source/docs/built-in-services/user-svc.md

 > Once you (your service) own a permission (by creating it, and it being prefixed by your account slug), you can add it to any role, not just roles owned by you.

 Example; let's say your service is `petstore-svc`.
 OpenOrch prefers fine-grained access control, so you are free to define your own permissions, such as `petstore-svc:read` or `petstore-svc:pet:read`.

+## Services with multiple nodes

+You might now wonder what happens when a service has multiple instances/nodes.
+Won't their user accounts "clash" in the `User Svc`?
+The answer to this is that from the `User Svc` point of view, each node/instance of a service is the same account.

+This is possible because the platform is designed with services having a "Shared Database Access".

+Let's say you have a Cassandra network that spans multiple Availability Zones/Regions.
+Your nodes will also span multiple AZs/Regions and each instance of them will log in as `X Svc`.